TM, ®, Copyright © 2002 Piero Scaruffi. All rights reserved.

 Tabu Pascal (aka Tabu Ley Rochereau) formed African Fiesta in 1963 (initially with Dr Nico, who co-wrote the classic Afrika Mokili Mobimba) and then renamed it Afrisa in 1970, with vocalist Sam Mangwana (and later heavenly soprano M'bilia Bel) and guitarist Huit-Kilos Bimwela Nseka.
 From the beginning, Ley played the Latin rhythms on the drums of rock music, thus merging (at least ideally) rumba and rock.
 His Fiesta also turned the soukous concert into a happening that was reminiscent of the sexy shows of Parisian cabarets.

-The generation of the 1970s included the orchestras of Papa Wemba, whose Viva La Musica was formed in 1977 (a name inspired by Puertorican star Ray Barreto but the music is equally inspired by Otis Redding's sweet soul) and is best represented in L'Esclave (1987), Kanda Bongo Man, with Amour Fou (1984), Dr Nico, Zaiko Langa Langa, plus Orchestra Veve, founded by Franco's disciple 'Verkys' Kiamanguana Mateta, with Lukani (1975), Orchestre Virunga.
+The generation of the 1970s included the orchestras of Papa Wemba (Jules Shungo Wembadio Pene Kikumba), whose Zaiko Langa Langa of 1969 featured electric guitars instead of brass instruments, and whose Viva La Musica of 1977 (a name inspired by Puertorican star Ray Barreto but the music is equally inspired by Otis Redding's sweet soul) is best represented by Mere Superieure (1977), Ana Lengo (1980) and L'Esclave (1987), and then Kanda Bongo Man, with Amour Fou (1984), Dr Nico, Zaiko Langa Langa, plus Orchestra Veve, founded by Franco's disciple 'Verkys' Kiamanguana Mateta, with Lukani (1975), Orchestre Virunga.

 Congolese keyboardist and musicologist Ray Lema Ansi Nzinga relocated to France, where he achieved the rumba, rock, funk and reggae fusion of Kinshasa- Washington DC- Paris (1983).
 His adult phase was instead devoted to merging African rhythm and western classical harmony, particularly on introspective albums of piano music such as Tout Partout (1994).